98labs/supabase-gcp-provisioner/docs/architecture.md

 ## System Architecture

-The Supabase deployment on GCP follows a microservices architecture with the following components:
+The Supabase deployment on GCP follows a serverless microservices architecture with the following components:

 ```
 ┌─────────────────┐